d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   of missing terms that the user can later fill in, essentially they represent source-level unknown terms and their presence satisfies the Prolog parser.
-Holes are written in the buffer as regular Prolog variables, but they are annotated with a special text property[1] that allows Sweep to recognize them as holes needed to be filled.
+Holes are written in the buffer as regular Prolog variables, but they are annotated with a special text property that allows Sweep to recognize them as holes needed to be filled.

   Key: C-c RET (sweeprolog-insert-term-with-holes)